MileHacker Logo

 • Street closures due to weather or wildlife are common; monitor these closely.

-• Visitor centers in the park's boundaries and gateway villages have daily updates available.
+• Visitor centers within the park and gateway villages have daily updates available.

 Weather Preparedness

-Mountain weather can change quickly.
+Mountain weather is highly variable.
 Appropriate clothing and awareness of forecasts are essential.

 Dress & Gear